All best sellers

 How does zenithal priming with an airbrush enhance miniature painting?

 Priming a miniature, particularly using zenithal priming, is a technique commonly employed by miniature painters to create shading and highlights on the model before applying the main paint colors.
 This technique involves applying 2 layers of primer normally black and then white, in different shades to mimic the effect of natural light coming from above, typically replicating the position of the sun in the zenith (directly overhead).
-For more complexity in shading, you can add a third layer of primer using a mid-tone gray.
+For more complexity in shading, you can add a third layer using a mid-tone gray.
 Apply it from a 45-degree angle, concentrating on areas that would be in partial shadow.
 This technique helps provide a three-dimensional and dynamic appearance to the miniature.

 Zenithal priming with an airbrush offers several advantages for miniature painters.
 First, it allows for precise control over the application, ensuring even coverage and minimal loss of fine details.
 With an airbrush, you can achieve smooth and consistent transitions between the different primer shades used for zenithal priming, which is essential for creating realistic lighting effects.